logi-web/LPLI1994/README.md

 ---

-*This guide was created and augmented with assistance from Claude 3.7 Sonnet, February 2025, based on YoutTube's transcript of Martin Hamilton's talk "Let's Party Like It's 1994: Reimagining How to Find Stuff Online".*
+*This guide was produced with assistance from Claude 3.7 Sonnet, February 2025, based on YouTube's transcript of Martin Hamilton's talk "Let's Party Like It's 1994: Reimagining How to Find Stuff Online".*

 ---